-The lawsuits have been stayed pending the outcome of the OII and a hearing held on April 19, 1999 before the First District Court of Appeals.
-We anticipate the Court will issue a ruling by June 30, 1999.
-We anticipate that the CPUC will issue a decision in the OII on or about June 1999.
+The lawsuits have been stayed pending the outcome of the OII and, in the case of those lawsuits related to the San Gabriel Valley, a hearing to be held on August 23, 1999 before the First District Court of Appeals.
+We anticipate that the CPUC will issue a decision in the OII on or about September 30, 1999.
 We are unable to predict the nature of the Court's actions, the CPUC's final decision or the outcome of the lawsuits.
 An adverse outcome in this type of litigation is, however, likely to be material.